 Business Finance teaches students how to evaluate and process firm-related financial decisions.
-Topics that will be discussed include diversification, determination of risk and return and relational analysis with the financial markets.
-Students will also learn how to properly leverage a firm with debt and equity, and the time value of money.
-Prerequisite: ACC 201 and ACC 202 or equivalent with a grade of "C" or better.
+Topics that will be discussed include diversification, determination of risk and return and relational analysis with

-HIST 101 4.5 U.S. History I
+HIST 101 U.S. History I 4.5

 This course is a historical survey of the cultural, political, economic, and institutional forces and events that shaped the United States from its beginning through the period of the Reconstruction.
 Prerequisite: None